Trans-Dichlorobis(ethylenediamine)cobalt(III) chloride

 trans-Dichlorobis(ethylenediamine)cobalt(III) chloride is a salt with the formula [CoCl2(en)2]Cl (en = ethylenediamine).
 It is a green diamagnetic solid that is soluble in water.
 It is the monochloride salt of the cationic coordination complex [CoCl2(en)2]+.
 One chloride ion in this salt readily undergoes ion exchange but the two other chlorides are less reactive, being bound to the metal center.
-The more stable trans-dichlorobis(ethylenediamine)cobalt(III) chloride is also known.
+The more stable cis-dichlorobis(ethylenediamine)cobalt(III) chloride is also known.

 Synthesis

 The compound is synthesized by the reaction of cobalt(II) chloride and ethylenediamine in hydrochloric acid in the presence of oxygen: